stephenhungg/spotifytui/README.md

 # spotifytui 🎵

-just a clean spotify TUI that actually works. no bullshit.
+just a clean spotify TUI that actually works!

 ## what it does